c5huracan/c5huracan/README.md

 - 👋 Hi, I am @c5huracan
 - 👀 I am interested in all manner of emerging technologies.
-Currently that means trying to better understand the challenge of generating synthetic driving video (data) to train a better model, leading to a better safer driving experience.
+Currently that means trying to better understand the challenge of generating synthetic driving video (data) to train a better model, leading to a better safer semi-autonomus driving experience.
 - 🌱 I am currently learning more about Generative AI, Tranformer Architecture, LLMs, LangChain, and AutoGPT... as a start :smiley:
 - Standing on the shoulders of commaai's work around the commavq dataset and project: "Training GPTs as a world model with large context size [1] and fast autoregressive predictive video generation" [2]
 - 💞️ I am looking to collaborate on any related projects.